 The rise of digitally-based public services reflects the fact that the day-to-day lives of many people are now arranged around various 'digital engagements' (Helsper, 2012).
 This includes online shopping, online communication, online news, internetbased entertainment and leisure.
 Digital technologies are therefore 'a mundane, essential part of daily living' (Green et al., 2011), but also a potential means for individuals to lead productive and meaningful lives.
+In this latter sense, for example, the internet is now a key way in which individuals become informed with regard to important areas of their lives such as health. legal, financial and family-related matters.
+Indeed, digital technologies are a key form of learning and knowledge-building.
+They help individuals understand their rights and facilitate learning for its own sake.

-In this latter sense. for example, the internet is now a key way in which individuals become informed with example, the notion of 'digital livelihoods' is now used to describe the ways in which digital technologies can empower individuals who are otherwise economically excluded by offering access to financial and business opportunities.
+Also of note are the ways in which digital technologies can support individuals to engage in various selfimprovement activities.
+For example, the notion of 'digital livelihoods' is now used to describe the ways in which digital technologies can empower individuals who are otherwise economically excluded by offering access to financial and business opportunities.